 - Decompile the code element with ILSpy (Target languages: C# and IL)

-ILSpy is a fast decompiler but C# decompilation of dozens or hundreds of classes can take a few seconds or minutes thus a progress dialog is shown with an Abort button.
+ILSpy is a fast decompiler.
+But decompiling dozens or hundreds of classes can take a few seconds or minutes.
+This is why a progress dialog appears with an Abort button.

 - Show any code element on the NDepend dependency graph or matrix